Eastern Line (Auckland): Construction

 The line from Auckland to Westfield via Glen Innes was constructed as the Westfield Deviation of the North Island Main Trunk.
 This eastern deviation had been proposed as early as the 1870s, but various events meant that it was never constructed, until traffic on the Auckland – Newmarket section of the NIMT began to experience significant delays.
 The Westfield Deviation avoided the major grades of the route via Newmarket and Remuera, which had a highest point of 81 m above sea level, compared with the new line's highest point of 24 m.

 A small reclamation was made between 1905 and 1916, 2 km out of Queen Street into Mechanics Bay for goods yards and maintenance sheds.
 The remaining 14.28 km (8 miles & 70 chain) section was built as the "Westfield Deviation" between 1924 and 1930 by the Public Works Department as part of general improvements to Auckland's rail network, and authorised (estimated cost £375,000) by the Railways Improvement Authorisation Act, 1914.

 The Purewa Tunnel, a major engineering work halfway between the city and Glen Innes, was built in the mid-1920s by experienced miners who had worked on the construction of the North Auckland Line.

 The section from Mechanics Bay to Ōrākei required significant reclamation over Hobson Bay.
 At the same time a new road, Tamaki Drive, was built alongside part of the railway line.
 A notable feature of the deviation is that no road-rail level crossings were created by its construction.

 The Westfield Deviation via the Purewa Tunnel opened for goods traffic on 1 September 1929 using the down line to Westfield for single-line working, but was not used for passenger traffic until after the up line to Auckland was opened on 11 May 1930.
 The construction and opening of this line coincided with the then new Auckland Railway Station.
 The first passenger train over the line was a Wellington Limited express, when a derailment at Penrose caused it to be diverted on 18 September 1930.
 The new station and deviation were officially opened on 24 November 1930.

-Future
+Replacement

-From the opening of the City Rail Link in 2026, the Eastern Line will merge with the Western Line to form the East-West Line, connecting Swanson to Manukau via Britomart and the CRL tunnels.
+From the opening of the City Rail Link on 13 September 2026, the Eastern Line merged with the Western Line to form the East West Line, connecting Swanson to Manukau via Waitemāta and the CRL tunnels.